Lorsque vs. Quand: How to Differentiate and Use These Words Like a Native Speaker

-A simple French expression that you will need to express time and time again and again, though, is “when.”
+A simple French expression that you will need to express time and time again, though, is “when.”

 However, look that up in your dictionary and you might be surprised at the length of sub-entries explaining all the translation possibilities and usage requirements.

 Two of the main translations of “when” are quand and lorsque , which take center stage in this post.
 So saddle up and let’s get to it!